RocketChat/hubot-rocketchat-boilerplate/README.md

 ## Stable Versions

 This demo uses [`hubot`][hubot] v3 and [`hubot-rocketchat`][hubot-rocketchat]
-v2, for Rocket.Chat instances 0.60.0 onward.
+v2, using the new [Rocketchat Bot Driver][[driver] for Rocket.Chat instances 0.60.0 onward.

 Versions of `hubot-rocketchat` prior to v2 are incompatible with Hubot v3

-Due to the v1 adaptor's use of coffee script, extending classes in es6 javascript is troublesome.
+Due to the v1 adapter's use of coffee script, extending classes in es6 javascript is troublesome.

 This bot is written in es6 and intended to run on node v8+.
 To run a bot on